sakshijain009/Just-Problems/Interview/Swiggy_Conversational_AI_System.md

 _Imagine Swiggy is building a new conversational AI assistant for its delivery partners.
 This assistant needs to handle multi-turn conversations, understand context across different interactions, and integrate with various internal systems.
 How would you design the core data model to store and manage the conversation context for such an agent, ensuring it's scalable, consistent, and handles sensitive information appropriately?_

+### 🧭 Step 1: Understand the System Requirements

+### 🔹 The Assistant Needs To:
+- Support multi-turn conversations (track history and context)
+- Understand context across interactions (sessions may span minutes, hours, or days)
+- Integrate with internal systems (order info, routing, partner onboarding, payments)
+- Be scalable (handle millions of delivery partners)
+- Ensure data consistency and security (manage sensitive info like location, payment)

 ### ✅ 1.
 What is Conversation Context?

 The assistant must retain structured memory across turns, including: